Xerostomia; Dry mouth syndrome; Cotton mouth syndrome; Cotton mouth; Hyposalivation; Oral dryness

 Dry mouth occurs when you don't make enough saliva.
 This causes your mouth to feel dry and uncomfortable.
 Dry mouth that is ongoing may be a sign of illness, and can lead to problems with your mouth and teeth.

 Saliva helps you break down and swallow foods and protects teeth from decay.
 A lack of saliva may cause a sticky, dry feeling in your mouth and throat.
-The saliva may become thick or stringy.
+Your saliva may become thick or stringy.
 Other symptoms may include:

 Too little saliva in your mouth allows acid-producing bacteria to increase.
 This can lead to: